amunters/bitx40-raduino-v2/operating-instructions.md

     (the received signal may not yet be zero beat at this point)
   - go into the LSB calibration mode (3 short press)
   - using the tuning pot, adjust the correction value (ppm) for exactly zero beat
   - press the Function Button again to save the setting
+  - using the tuning pot, adjust the BFO frequency for a natural sound in LSB mode
+  - press the Function Button again to save the setting
+  - the radio will now switch to USB mode.
+Ask your friend to do the same without changing the frequency.
+  - using the tuning pot, adjust the BFO frequency for a natural sound in USB mode
+  - press the Function Button again to save the setting

 #### VFO Low/High